 Frequently Asked Questions

-Will using Pay in 3 improve my credit score?
+Does using Pay in 3 always affect my credit score?

 What happens if I miss a Pay in 3 payment?

 Missing a payment can result in late fees.
-If your account goes into default and is passed to a debt collection agency, it could harm your credit score.
+If the debt is passed to a collection agency, it will likely be reported and harm your credit score.

 Do lenders see Pay in 3 plans on my credit report?